SardonyxApp/sardonyx-server/README.md

 Required: `Login-Token` header with JSON containing `cfduid` and `managebacSession` properties

-Returns: `meesages` object and number of pages in the `Managebac-Data` header
+Returns: `meesages` object and number of pages in the body

 #### Load group